• Skip to primary navigation

 I've recently seen vegan seafood all the rage at the grocery store.
 So, I tried the vegan crab cakes from the freezer section, and unfortunately, I wasn't impressed.
 They were greasy and tasteless, and I also found the crab cakes soggy.

-Since I've used heart of palm for my vegan lobster roll, I decided to try it for a crab cake recipe full of veggies.
+Since I've used heart of palm for my vegan lobster roll and tuna pasta salad, I decided to try it for a crab cake recipe full of veggies.

 Hearts of Palm Crab Cakes Ingredients